-If you are writing a book of your very own, you should know that there are a lot of things you will have to take account of.
+If you are writing a book, you should know that there are a lot of things you will have to take account of.
 This is because there are so many facets to the book publishing process.
 And if you want to make a good impression with potential readers, you can’t take anything for granted.

 One important aspect of the book publishing process, is choosing the right title for your book.
 This is very important because your book title is one of the first things your potential readers will see of your book.
 And if it does not match your book, or if it is awkward or unwieldy, it might turn away your potential fan base.

-So before you even think of writing your book, you should know how to come up with the right title for your book.
+So before you even think of writing your book, you should know how to come up with the right title.